Viewpoint: Practical Applications of AI for Billing and Collections

 3. Matching invoices to remittances

 4. Anomaly Detection: Consumption analysis and historical billing data is used to spot anomalies in recurring billing.
-With anomaly detection, billing teams can spot bad bills before they’re sent, correct, and analyze the root cause to decrease the likelihood of future errors for the same reason.
+With anomaly detection, billing teams can catch bad bills before they’re sent, correct, and analyze the root cause to decrease the likelihood of future errors for the same reason.

 6. Adaptive Acceptance: Adaptive acceptance allows processors to try multiple submissions to the card network when the original submission is declined.
 These retries occur in real-time and are only attempted if the transaction remains profitable and is not likely to result in a dispute.
 Processors claim these adaptive models can increase authorization rates by up to 10%.